jamestrimble/dissertation-on-treedepth/14-mcsplit-i-undirected/modified-mcsplit-experiment/plots/mcsplain-density-calculator/README.txt

-This only works for unlabelled, undirected graphs!
+This works for directed graphs (with the -i option) or undirected graphs.